-Almost always, when you buy in bulk, you’re saving money by the unit price, which really adds up over time.
+When you buy in bulk, you’re saving money by the unit price, which gives you phenomenal savings.

 It Takes Less Time and Energy

-Instead of having to make emergency runs to the store when you forgot something – it’s likely that you’ll have backups for what you need.
+Instead of having to make emergency runs to the store when you forgot something – you’ll have backups for what you need.

 There Are Fewer Trips Involved

 So if you’ve bought extra of the items you know you’ll use, you can make fewer trips to the grocery store because of it.

 It’s More Green

 A big plus of bulk buying is that it shrinks the carbon and energy “footprint” that comes from product packaging and using gas.

 So you can feel good about saving money and the environment.